TingFf/PicoCTF/ReverseEngineering/patchme.py/README.md

 ## Stuff Learned
 1. Decode and Decryption Difference.
     **Decode:**
-        Applied on data to make it fit a certain format or reduce its size.
+        -Applied on data to make it fit a certain format or reduce its size.
-        Does not involve security or keys.
+        -Does not involve security or keys.
     **Decryption:**
-        Converts encrypted (ciphertext) data back into its original form (plaintext).
+        -Converts encrypted (ciphertext) data back into its original form (plaintext).
-        Requires knowledge of the encryption algorithm and the correct key.
+        -Requires knowledge of the encryption algorithm and the correct key.
-        Protect data by making it unreadable to unauthorized users.
+        -Protect data by making it unreadable to unauthorized users.